AlexaCai/recipe-app/1.1/README.md

 This Recipe app has been created to help users plan their next meals.
 Users can create and modify recipes with ingredients and cooking time, which then display a difficulty parameter automatically calculated by the app.
 Users can also search for recipes by their ingredients.

-The Recipe app is separated in two development phases:
+This project is separated in two parts:

-**1-** First, a command line application, which is able to create, read, and modify recipes, as well as searching for recipes based on ingredients.
+**1-** A command line application for the Recipe app, which is able to create, read, and modify recipes, as well as searching for recipes based on ingredients.

-**2-** Second, a web application using the Django framework, built on the first deliverable (command line application) to deliver a more user-friendly UI for the Recipe app.
+**2-** A web application using the Django framework, built on the first deliverable (command line application) to deliver a more user-friendly UI for the recipe app.

 **The current repository and README concerns the first part (command line application).** To see the second part related to Django, please visit the [following repository](placeholer).

 > (insert link when Achievement 2 repository will be created)